o3de/o3de.org/content/docs/user-guide/components/reference/physx/collider.md

 **Note**
 To define a mesh collider that has varying properties:
-Use a third\-party content creation tool to define a mesh collider and use the FBX exporter to convert the mesh collider for your project.
+Use a third-party content creation tool to define a mesh collider and use the FBX exporter to convert the mesh collider for your project.
 Mesh colliders created this way can only be added to static entities.
 Alternatively, attach multiple **PhysX Collider** components to the entity, and specify different PhysX collider shapes and properties for each component.

 **To create a mesh collider**